 Changes in climate, geography, weather patterns, and other phenomena in the regions where we operate may significantly affect our business.
 For example, solar power projects depend on the amount and intensity of sunlight, which is affected by weather and climate conditions.
 As a result, our electricity generation and amount of electricity sold and therefore the revenue generated from our IPP business tend to be higher during periods or seasons when there is more irradiation.
-In addition, certain economic incentive programs, such as FIT regimes, generally include mechanisms that ratcheted down the incentives over time in line with the general trend of decreasing system costs of solar power projects.
-As a result, we may schedule significant construction activities to connect solar power projects to the power grids prior to scheduled decreases in FIT rates, which vary from country to country, in order to qualify for more favorable FIT policies.
-Seasonal variations could adversely affect our results of operations and make them more volatile and unpredictable
+Seasonal variations could adversely affect our results of operations and make them more volatile and unpredictable.